Manila Clasico: Jaworski versus Fernandez: the beginning of the rivalry

+But the cold war between “The Living Legend” and “El Presidente” just served as starting point for the enmity.
+In the 80s, Jaworski was criticised for perceived “dirty play.”
+He was viewed as a polarising figure.
+Meanwhile, Purefoods began to bring through players such as Jojo Lastimosa, Jerry Codiñera, and Alvin Patrimonio.
+This led to a rivalry due to the teams' differing ikages and styles, with Jaworski's supporters identifying with the lower class (masa) and Purefood with the upper class (sosyal), and the rivalry was described as being between the “bad guys” and the “good boys.”
+Purefoods dislodged San Miguel as the second most supported team in the league, stoking the rivalry further.

 Ginebra and Purefoods first met on April 5, 1988, with Purefoods playing coach Fernandez matching coaching skills with Ginebra counterpart Jaworski.
 Purefoods won the match, 116–110, despite falling down by 16 points in the third quarter.
 Fernandez was voted best player of the game.
 The squads again faced each other in the semifinals of the 1988 Open Conference.
 Purefoods’ 111–109 overtime win sent the Hotdogs into the finals against San Miguel Beer, while a loss would have meant another playoff game with Ginebra for the second finals berth.
 After this game, some frustrated Ginebra fans at the gallery section pelted the court with plastic cups and coins.

 The squads’ first meeting in an All-Filipino tournament saw another Añejo collapse, losing a big 19-point third quarter lead and bowing down to their nemesis once more, 114–110.
 This game marked the first time Alvin Patrimonio played against a Ginebra squad.
 In yet another memorable game, Purefoods overcame a 102–106 deficit with 51 seconds remaining to win the game, 109–106, on an amazing 7–0 run.
 The game, played on August 18, 1988, garnered a phenomenal 53.1 percent share of television viewers.